 Decent clients will not have a single problem signing your contract.
 When you get a new client tell them you’ll email over your T&C’s and a contract so they can look over them before they come to sign.
 I also outline the main points to them verbally (my payment terms actually!) so they’re perfectly clear on what’s what.

 How do we actually both sign the contract?

 If you have a one-to-one meeting with your new client then either bring two copies of the contract with you, sign both then keep one, or get both of you to sign one copy then take a scan of it with a free Smartphone scanner app for your own records.
 I use Camscanner but there are others.

 If you’re not going to meet your client face to face then you can use an online digital signature platform such as HelloSign, DocuSign or EchoSign.

 Terms & Conditions

 In a way my terms and conditions are more important than my contract because they outline what I will and won’t accept.
 I make it quite clear how and when I expect to be paid, what expenses I expect covering, my late payment fees, copyright infringement, confidentiality and who has the legal rights to the work etc.

 Make sure clients have copies of these and fully understand what is expected from both of you.

-If you’re looking for a water-tight contract and other legal and website policies, I’ve teamed up with freelance international contracts lawyer Janet Alexandersson to create all the legal documents that a VA will need whatever stage their business is at.
-They cover UK, US, Canadian and Australian VAs and are also fully editable, brandable and GDPR compliant.
+If you’re looking for a water-tight Virtual Assistant contract and other legal and website policies, I’ve teamed up with international contracts lawyer Janet Alexandersson to create all the legal documents that a VA will need and whatever stage their business is at.
+All the documents are editable, brandable and GDPR-compliant.